emmanseete1996/horicraft-issue-tracker/README.md

 ## 📬 Need Help?

 If you have questions or need assistance, feel free to open an issue with the `question` label or contact a staff member in discord or in-game.

 ---

+## 📢 Feedback
+We welcome feedback and suggestions!
+Use the "Suggestion / Enhancement" template.

+---